LOLER Inspections & Testing in Liverpool, Manchester and the North West

 In April 2019, Chelmsford Magistrates' Court heard a case involving a steel company.
 An employee of South East Galvanizers had visited PCR Steel Ltd in Essex to pick up a load.
 The workers did not properly secure the load, and the lifting operation was unplanned, resulting in a fatal accident that sadly crushed the worker.
 PCR Steel was found guilty of breaching L.O.L.E.R and ordered to pay a fine of £50,000 plus £9,900 fees.

 This next accident example involves the Renault Retail Group, a large national network of automotive dealerships across the UK.
 Between October 2015 and September 2016, the Health and Safety Executive found that vehicle lifts in Coulsdon and West London were defective and dangerous.
 Despite warnings, Renault did not prevent workers from operating the lifts.
 While there was no accident and no injuries, Hendon Magistrates' Court found the company guilty and fined them £200,000 and costs of £17,218.

 In 2016, GHS Coaches Limited was found guilty of failing to regularly service and maintain equipment.
 The HSE found that there were over 14 overdue Loler examinations.
 After pleading guilty and failing to comply with previous legal notices, the firm was fined £250,000.

 Make sure you don't fall foul of the LOLER regulations.
-Get a tail lift inspection today and avoid a costly consequence.
+Get a tail lift inspection today from our Liverpool company and avoid a costly consequence.